dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 The transaction also has a CC input for spending the claimed value from the `1of2` fund address.

-As for outputs, the claimed value is sent to the claimer's normal address <!-- What's this about? -->, and unspent `change` is returned to the `1of2` address.
+As for outputs, the claimed value is sent to the claimer's normal address <!-- What's this about? --><!-- dimxy3 this means the claimed value is released from the module control and might be spent as usual coins, the remaining value returned back to 1of2 funds addr  -->, and unspent `change` is returned to the `1of2` address.

 We also indicate the normal `change`.